aws-samples/amazon-managed-service-for-apache-flink-lifecycle-management-terraform/README.md

   msf-terraform bash build.sh destroy
 ```

-Note that you have to destroy your DynamoDB table as well as the S3 separately.
+Note that you have to destroy your S3 bucket separately.

 Run the following command to delete the created Docker image: